Whooping Cough Immunisation

 Whooping cough immunisation is safe during pregnancy.
 Immunisation itself doesn't pass on to your baby, but your immunity to whooping cough does.

-Hapū māmā can get whooping cough immunisation from GP practices or some pharmacies.
+Hapū māmā (pregnant mother) can get whooping cough immunisation from GP practices or some pharmacies.
 Many pharmacies are open in the evening or weekends.
 Please talk to your midwife.